simeon9696/ap-cricket/README.md

 ## Using the model

 - Put testing images into `testing/`
-- Change filename so that it corresponds to image name in `obj_detection.py`
+- Change image filename so that it corresponds to image name used in `obj_detection.py`
 - Run `obj_detection.py`

 ## Testing Command